Marion Bowman: Recognition

 Bowman has been a visiting lecturer or professor at a number of European universities, including the University of Oslo, Norway; University of Bayreuth, Germany; University of Pecs, Hungary and University of Tartu, Estonia.

-Bowman is currently vice-president of theology and religious studies UK.
-She is a former president of the British Association for the Study of Religions and a former Vice-President of the European Association for the Study of Religions.
+She is a former president of the British Association for the Study of Religions and a former Vice-President of both the European Association for the Study of Religions and Theology and Religious Studies UK.

 Between 2002 and 2005, Bowman served as president of the Folklore Society: her Presidential Lectures derived from her research into Glastonbury and Newfoundland.
+She is an International Fellow of the American Folklore Society.